Chapter 16:

 "Aetris?"

-"It's the common name for the raw Aether stored in Aetrium Crystals.
+"It's the common term for the raw Aether stored in Aetrium Crystals.
 It's also the name of our universal currency."

-"Oh, that's a cool name, kinda like Gil or Zenny," Kyoto remarked, using his own strange references.
-"You're saying every country in this world uses the same currency?"
+"Oh, that's a cool name, kind of like Gil or Zenny," Kyoto remarked, making his own strange comparisons.
+"Are you saying every country in this world uses the same currency?"

 "I don't know about Gil or Zenny, but yes, all nations use Aetris.
 Its value is constant everywhere because it's the unit of measurement for the raw Aether contained in the crystal."